UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

     OR "low income group$" OR "low income communit*" OR "low income household$" OR "neoliberal*" OR "disadvantaged" OR "social class"
-    OR "poverty" OR "debt" OR "economic burden" OR "socioeconomic" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility")) OR "slaves" OR "slave" OR "slavery"
+    OR "poverty" OR "debt" OR "economic burden" OR "socioeconomic" OR "microfinance" OR "microcredit" OR "homeless" OR ("intergeneration*" NEAR/5 ("wealth" OR "resource$" OR "mobility")) OR "slaves" OR "slavery"
     OR ("caste" NOT ("bee$" OR "termite$" OR "ant" OR "ants" OR "insect$" OR "hymenoptera" OR "queen")) OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous people$" OR "autochthonous communit*" OR "autochthonous societ*" OR "sami" OR "sapmi" OR "saami"
-    OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR "minorities" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived" OR "migrant$" OR "immigrant$"))
+    OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "community based")) OR "local knowledge" OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR "minorities" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived" OR "migrant$" OR "immigrant$"))
     OR "islamophobia" OR "anti-muslim" OR "anti jewish" OR "far right"